If you or a loved one are struggling, we can help. Request a call today.

 The 12 Steps: An Overview

-The 12 steps are more than just a checklist—they’re a transformative journey in the recovery process.
-While each program may tailor the wording slightly, the core concepts remain consistent.
-Below is an overview of the steps that guide participants toward recovery:
+The 12 steps are more than a list—they are a journey of change in the recovery process.
+The exact wording might differ between programs, but the main ideas stay the same.
+Here is a look at the steps that guide people toward recovery:

 1. Admitting Powerlessness Over Addiction